akheron/multipy/README.rst

 installs everything under a single directory hierarchy.
 By default, the install location is ``~/multipy``.

-distribute_ is also installed along with each Python version, as well as an activate script in the spirit of virtualenv_, for easier shell integration.
+setuptools_ is also installed along with each Python version, as well as an activate script in the spirit of virtualenv_, for easier shell integration.